 Solution: Eat breakfast every day.
 If you’re not hungry when you awaken, eat as soon as you feel the hunger; don’t wait until lunch or you may overeat.
 If you’re not losing weight, it helps to intentionally cut back on nighttime eating.
 Eventually, you’ll wake up hungrier – and ready to eat breakfast.

 - You’re eating in front of the TV or your computer.
-Have you ever nibbled on chips, cookies, or popcorn while watching TV or a movie?
-Ever found yourself at the end of the bag and thought, “How did that happen?”
+Do you nibble on chips, cookies, or popcorn while watching TV or a movie?
+Ever find yourself at the end of the bag and thought, “How did that happen?”
 It happens to all of us.
-If you eat while being involved in another activity (mindless eating) you’ll end up consuming more calories.
+If you eat while being involved in another activity (mindless eating), you’ll end up consuming more calories.

 Solution: Make a rule to eat only at the table – and then turn off the electronics and put down the paper or magazine.
 Eating mindfully makes you feel more satisfied and you’ll end up eating less.